-• The ETM® CRC Server- The Call Recording Cache (CRC), a component of the Call Recorder for TDM Spans.
+The ETM® CRC Server-A third-generation of the CRC Appliance with greater storage capacity.
+Optional component of the Call Recorder.
 Accepts and stores call recordings from up to 32 Recording Spans concurrently, with a maximum call volume of 120 simultaneous calls.